A woman facing an open path looking away

 Safety is a non-negotiable aspect of any relationship.
 Think about being in a situation where you feel constantly on edge, like walking on eggshells, never knowing what might trigger a negative reaction.

-When you do not feel physically, emotionally, or mentally safe with someone, it’s a clear indicator the relationship is harmful.
+When you do not feel physically, emotionally, or mentally safe with someone, it’s a clear indicator that the relationship is harmful.
 For trauma survivors, the lack of safety is particularly triggering.
-A constant instability and lack of safety is damaging.
+Constant instability and lack of safety are damaging.
 This makes it impossible to heal and move forward.

 Walking away from a narcissist is never easy, especially when you have invested so much of yourself into the relationship.
 Recognizing these signs and understanding your well-being is paramount.
 Doing this will help you take the necessary steps toward healing and self-care.
-You deserve relationships that nurture, respect, and support you in every aspect of your life.
+You are worthy of relationships that nurture, respect, and support you in every aspect of your life.